What to do in Hamburg – 17 Great Tips for Visiting Hamburg

 The smallest lake is the Binnenalster.
 This is also the closest of the two lakes.
 It’s not very large, and all the way around you will have great views of the city.

 The outer lake is the Außenalster.
-This lake is larger and will take you more away from the noise of the city.
+This lake is larger and will take you further away from the noise of the city.
 You will walk along green banks, and also from here, you will have great views of the Hamburg skyline.
 You can start this route wherever you like and a whole round will take anything between 90 minutes to two hours.

 TIP: If you want to make a day trip from Hamburg we would recommend the town of Schwerin to visit the beautiful Schwerin Castle.